Cliquez ici pour l’article en Français!

 All pictures are my property or the one of my friend, Wisnu Aditya.
 Any unauthorized copy or duplicate of this material without my express written consent is strictly forbidden.

 You want to commit yourself to a meaningful cause, meet other young people from all over the world, step into the culture of one of the most beautiful islands on Earth… but you don’t know which organism to trust?
 Let me tell you about my unforgettable experience at « Volunteer in Bali« .
-But watch out, by the end of the article, you might jump in the first flight to Indonesia!
+Watch out : by the end of this article, you might jump on the first flight to Indonesia!

 Table of content

 In 2017, I started a Master’s degree that really didn’t fit my expectations.
 My mind told me to stay – this was an elite degree and I fought hard for a place here… – but my heart told me to run away.
 You guessed it: the heart won.
 I said adios to the arrogant professors of this fancy Paris school and after a 6-month internship in a e-tourism startup, I bought a way-one ticket to Indonesia.